-2006-07: Played for the Rocky Mountain Wrangler midget team in Colorado.
-Selected by the Waterloo Black Hawks in the 2007 USHL Entry Draft with the 18th overall pick.
+2006-07: Steve Quailer played for the Rocky Mountain Wrangler midget team in Colorado.
+He was selected by the Waterloo Black Hawks in the 2007 USHL Entry Draft with the 18th overall pick.

 2007-08: The Sioux City Musketeers (USHL) gained a forward in Quailer this season.
 In 60 games he scored 19 goals and 49 points (T-1st), racking up 55 penalty minutes in the process.
 His plus-16 was among the best on Sioux City, and he was named the Sioux City MVP and Rookie of the Year.
 He was also nominated to the USHL All-Rookie Team and competed in the USHL All-Star game.

 2008-09: This was Quailer's rookie season with Northeastern University (H-East).
 In 41 games he netted 10 goals (third on team) and 25 points (fourth on team).
 He was the Huskies’ Rookie of the Year and nominated to the H-East All-Rookie squad.
 He shares the ice with fellow Sioux City alum Alex Tuckerman.

 2009-10: A knee injury held Quailer out for the entire season.

 2010-11: Quailer returned to the Northeastern University lineup as a junior after missing the previous season with a leg injury and provided a physical presence up front for the Huskies.
 Quailer scored 3 goals with 19 assists and was +1 with 39 PMs in 38 games.
 Northeastern finished with a sub .500 record but was sixth in the tightly-packed Hockey East conference and knocked off Boston University in a three-game quarterfinal series before falling to Boston College in a semifinal contest.